Helen Petousis-Harris: Group B meningococcal vaccines

 In 1991, New Zealand began experiencing an epidemic of meningococcal disease and to control this a strain-specific vaccine (MeNZB) was developed, which in July 2004, resulted in a mass vaccination of people under 20 years of age.
 The mass campaign per se ended in 2006 but continued as a publicly-funded vaccine for infants up to 10 months.
-When it was decided to discontinue the vaccination in April 2008, Petousis-Harris co-authored a paper that aimed to "provide a background to this decision and explore the advantages, disadvantages and other considerations with regard to ceasing MeNZB vaccination."
-The article notes that the vaccine's excellent safety profile is reflected in the fact that it had protected up to 80% of New Zealanders under 20 years of age, and there appears to be little benefit in continuing the programme.
-Concern was expressed, however, that in spite of the programme, meningococcal B disease in New Zealand is still above the levels from before the epidemic and it is important to acknowledge that the country had a "poor immunisation uptake compared to other nations...[and]...change could have to be made to the immunisation schedule."
+When it was decided to discontinue the vaccination in April 2008, Petousis-Harris co-authored a paper that aimed to "provide a background to this decision and explore the advantages, disadvantages and other considerations with regard to ceasing MeNZB vaccination".
+The article noted that the vaccine's excellent safety profile was reflected in the fact that it had protected up to 80% of New Zealanders under 20 years of age, and there appeared to be little benefit in continuing the programme.
+Concern was expressed, however, that in spite of the programme, meningococcal B disease in New Zealand was still above the levels from before the epidemic and it was important to acknowledge that the country had a "poor immunisation uptake compared to other nations...[and]...change could have to be made to the immunisation schedule".
 It was suggested that these changes would need to address the low rate of immunisation of Maori.
-Petousis-Harris was involved in a research project in 2009 that tracks how the MeNZB campaign had been reflected in media headlines.
-The data shows that "26 out of 51 headlines are inaccurate when compared with the article content (51%), with a further 6 being misleading (total of 61%)...[leading to a conclusion that]...
-To maintain public confidence, health planners constantly need to develop and review their health promotion messages and relationships with the media."
+Petousis-Harris was involved in a research project in 2009 that tracked how the MeNZB campaign had been reflected in media headlines.
+The data showed that "26 out of 51 headlines [were] inaccurate when compared with the article content (51%), with a further 6 being misleading (total of 61%)...[leading to a conclusion that]... to maintain public confidence, health planners constantly need to develop and review their health promotion messages and relationships with the media".

-Responding to a news item on 23 April 2020 that suggested people in New Zealand aged 13 to 29 are highly at risk and needed to be vaccinated against meningococcal disease again, Petousis-Harris explained that these were the people who were under 5 years of age during the last epidemic and agreed they needed another vaccination.
-She further noted that because of its flu-like symptoms it can be difficult to diagnose and will progress quickly and "young adults living in crowded conditions and those with underlying health conditions are also at risk.
-Newshub reporting on the same research cited in the article, claimed that there had been an 82% increase in the number of New Zealand infants contracting meningococcal disease in comparison to 2019.
-In response, Petousis-Harris stressed the importance of people being aware of when they were last vaccinated because protection is from 5 – 10 years, so young people and adolescents could be at risk.
+Responding to a news item on 23 April 2020 that suggested people in New Zealand aged 13 to 29 were highly at risk and needed to be vaccinated against meningococcal disease again, Petousis-Harris explained that these were the people who were under 5 years of age during the last epidemic, and agreed they needed another vaccination.
+She further noted that because of its flu-like symptoms it could be difficult to diagnose and progress quickly in "young adults living in crowded conditions and those with underlying health conditions...".
+Newshub, reporting on the same research cited in the article, claimed that there had been an 82% increase in the number of New Zealand infants contracting meningococcal disease in comparison to 2019.
+In response, Petousis-Harris stressed the importance of people being aware of when they were last vaccinated because protection was from 5 – 10 years, meaning young people and adolescents could be at risk.